ipfs/ipfs-docs/docs/how-to/peering-with-content-providers.md

 IPFS allows you to request data from any IPFS node with a copy using the data's [CID][cid-explainer] or content identifier.
 This process usually involves a lookup on the [distributed hash table][dht-explainer] and may also require establishing new connections to the nodes storing the content.

-If you're running an IPFS node that serves many requests, like a public HTTP gateway, for example, you may be able to speed up queries by maintaining long-lived connections to nodes that provide a large volume of data.
+If you're running an IPFS node that serves many requests, such as a public HTTP gateway, you may be able to speed up queries by maintaining long-lived connections to nodes that provide many CIDs.

 Prioritizing connections to certain peers is called **Peering**, and you can tell IPFS which peers to prioritize by editing the [`Peering` configuration][docs-peering-config] in your IPFS config file.

-To _peer_ with nodes from Cloudflare, you could update your config to include a `Peering` section like that consists of the ID and addresses for their node:
+To _peer_ with nodes from Cloudflare, for example, update your config to include a `Peering` section like this:
 ```json
 {
   "Peering": {